andisfar/LaunchQtCreator/README.md

 ## 0.1.1

-- createing a new vsix package that contains the updated code reflecting the latest merged pull request from dependabot: Bump lodash from 4.17.15 to 4.17.19
+- creating a new vsix package that contains the updated code reflecting the latest merged pull request from dependabot: Bump lodash from 4.17.15 to 4.17.19

 ## 0.1.0